All Episodes

 They've come out of Midwestern towns like the ones I represent.

-They are blue-collar workers, and you're sitting here and telling me that we have too many jobs in this country.
+They are blue-collar workers, and you're sitting here and telling me that we have too many jobs in this country?

 Are you serious?

-Bill will give you the last 20 seconds, sir.
+Bill, we'll give you the last 20 seconds, sir.

-Well, basically uh all I'm saying is, as far as I'm concerned, uh President Trump can stop calling him sleepy Joe, start calling him O Joe because he's owned and operated by the Chinese.
+Well, basically, all I'm saying is, as far as I'm concerned, President Trump can stop calling him Sleepy Joe.

 Unbelievable.